LuiseFreese/blog/digital-clutter-is-evil.md

 - Don't just *organize* apps on your phone in groups.
 - Ask yourself, which value an app, a contact, a chat, a connection still offers you.
 And if this is about lost hopes or reality.
 - What's the worst-case scenario if you delete something?
+- this blog post is the first of a small series of posts around digital clutter.
+Read next week, how I tame my alerts and notifications

 ## Feedback & What's next

 If you liked this post, leave a comment and tell me what resonated the most to you.
 How do you deal with digital clutter?
 Does it bother you?
 Do you have the feeling that stuff consumes too much of your attention?
-I would love to hear your feedback.
+T I would love to hear your feedback.